moneta-rb/moneta/README.md

 * [2]: Share a Moneta store between multiple processes using `Moneta::Shared` (See below).
 * [3]: Add expiration support by using `Moneta::Expires` or by passing the option `:expires => true` to `Moneta#new`.
 * [4]: There are some servers which use the memcached protocol but which are persistent (e.g. MemcacheDB, Kai, IronCache, ...)
+* [5]: Depends on server
+* [6]: Store is multi-process safe because it is an in-memory store, values are not shared between multiple processes

 ## Proxies